Dancers in traditional costume in Borneo

 Social situation Regional disparities not yet overcome

 Indonesia is made up of more than 17,000 islands, at least 6,000 of which are inhabited.
-Notwithstanding the fact that, generally, developments in the past few years have been positive, there are still considerable disparities between the different regions of Indonesia.
+Notwithstanding the fact that developments in the past few years have generally been positive, there are still considerable disparities between the different regions of Indonesia.
 Java, the central island, is the political and economic hub of the Indonesian archipelago.
+This is also where the current capital of Jakarta is located.
+The future capital, Nusantara, which is currently under construction, is located on the island of Borneo.

-In the past, there has been little investment on the other islands in infrastructure, education or basic social protection.
-However, during the last ten years that has changed, although the differences in development are far from having been eradicated.
+In the past, there has been little investment in infrastructure, education or basic social protection on many of the other islands.
+This has changed, but the differences in development have not yet been eradicated.

-The current government is able to show that it has achieved considerable progress all over the country, especially in terms of reducing poverty and in the health and education sectors.
+The current government has achieved considerable progress all over the country, especially in terms of reducing poverty and in the health and education sectors.
 However, compared with other countries in the region, and with other G20 members, Indonesia still shows development deficits.
-Almost one Indonesian child under five out of every three is undernourished.
+In 2023, almost 16 per cent of children under five in Indonesia were undernourished, for example.

-According to World Bank figures, 9.5 per cent of Indonesia’s population was living in poverty in 2022; this had still been 20 per cent in 2000.
-However, estimates suggest that about one quarter of the country’s inhabitants are only just above the national poverty line.
-According to the World Bank, the COVID-19 pandemic has plunged many people back into poverty.
+According to World Bank figures, 9 per cent of Indonesia’s population was living in poverty in 2024.
+This figure was 19.1 per cent in 2000.
+However, estimates suggest that about 30 per cent of the country’s inhabitants are only just above the national poverty line.
+According to the World Bank, the COVID-19 pandemic plunged many people back into poverty.

 The role of religious communities